Our Genealogical Helper for Avoca ...

 - Return to Citation

 If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Avoca.
-Since we usually use Google Maps, we've provided the following link for your convenience: Google Map and Driving Directions starting from Avoca
+Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Avoca

 Our distance measurements begin at a specific point in Avoca.
 The point that we are using is located at these GPS coordinates - Latitude: 39.4488, Longitude: -96.0167 [Map].
 In this case, the coordinates for Avoca have been estimated.